leducthang98/agent-bootstrap/README.md

 # Claude Code Boilerplate

-My starting point for new projects with [Claude Code](https://claude.com/claude-code).
+Starting point for new projects with [Claude Code](https://claude.com/claude-code).
 Ships with a few MCP servers and skills I reach for often.

 ## Setup